Fisheries and Oceans Canada: Enforcement

-The Conservation & Protection (C&P) program is responsible for fisheries enforcement.
+The Conservation & Protection (C&P) directorate is responsible for fisheries enforcement.
 The program aims to ensure the conservation and sustainable use of Canada's aquatic resources and the protection of species at risk, fish habitat, and oceans, not always successfully.
 C&P collaborates with a variety of domestic partners, including the Canadian Coast Guard, other federal departments, other levels of government, industry, First Nations communities, recreational fishing groups, and others.
 Internationally, C&P participates in or indirectly contributes to more than a dozen regional fisheries management organizations (e.g., Northwest Atlantic Fisheries Organization and the North Pacific Anadromous Fish Commission).

 C&P promotes compliance with legislation, regulations and management measures through education and shared stewardship initiatives; conducts monitoring, control, and surveillance activities using surface vessels, aerial surveillance aircraft and land patrols; and manages major cases and special investigations.
 The program includes operational enforcement units in DFO's six regions, the National Fisheries Intelligence Service, the National Digital Forensics Service and Program and Operational Readiness.

 Enforcement activities are conducted by three types of officials that are designated under the Fisheries Act: fishery officers, fishery guardians, and fishery inspectors.

-Fishery officers are designated under section 5(1) of the act and defined as peace officers under the Criminal Code (Canada) with the authority to enforce all provisions of the act and other related acts (e.g., the Coastal Fisheries Protection Act) and their regulations.
+Fishery officers are designated under section 5(1) of the act and defined as peace officers under the Criminal Code with the authority to enforce all provisions of the act and other related acts (e.g., the Coastal Fisheries Protection Act) and their regulations.
 There are currently more than 600 fishery officers serving in more than 100 detachments and offices across Canada.
 DFO's chief fishery officer is the Director General, Conservation & Protection; as of April 2019, the incumbent is Darren Goetze.

 Fishery guardians are also designated under section 5(1) of the act and as peace officers but are not necessarily employed by the department.
 For example, a provincial conservation officer may be designated as a fishery guardian for the purpose of enforcing the act.
-In general, fishery guardians cannot conduct a search unless authorized by a warrant or conditions are met under the warrantless search provisions of the criminal code.
+In general, fishery guardians cannot conduct a search unless authorized by a warrant or conditions are met under the warrantless search provisions of the Criminal Code.
 Under the Aboriginal Guardian Program, certain First Nations may submit to the minister to designate certain band members as guardians.
 In October 2017, DFO and the National Indigenous Fisheries Institute (NIFI) launched a full and collaborative review of the department's indigenous programs, including the Aboriginal Guardian Program.

 Fishery inspectors are designated under section 38(1) of the act, specifically to enforce the pollution prevention sections of the Fisheries Act.
 They are not peace officers and have limited powers vis-à-vis the other two designations.

+The directorate uses the Smith & Wesson Model 5946 as the standard sidearm.